decred/dcrdocs/docs/getting-started/user-guides/windows.md

 > Step One

+Paymetheus Users
+You will already have the dcrd program installed as part of the Paymetheus package.
+Open Windows Explorer and navigate to "C:\Program Files\Decred\Paymetheus".
+Then, in the location bar at the top, type in "cmd" and press Enter.
+Continue to Step 2.

 Download the latest Decred software from the
 [Decred releases page](https://github.com/decred/decred-release/releases).
 Choose the zip for either `decred-[version]-windows-386-[date]` if you have a